caetano-dev/PixFraudDetection/README.md

 -   **Graph Ingestion Engine** (`ingestion_engine.py`):
     -   [x] A subscriber script connects to Redis and Neo4j, listening for incoming transactions.
     -   [x] Implemented an idempotent ingestion process using `MERGE` to prevent data duplication.
-    -   [x] Built a flexible graph schema as planned in the documentation, creating `:Account`, `:Transaction`, `:Device`, and `:IPAddress` nodes and their relationships for rich, contextual queries.
+    -   [x] Built a flexible graph schema that captures rich, contextual properties for all nodes and relationships.

 ### **Phase 2: Graph Analytics & Fraud Detection (To-Do)**